- Manuka honey contains nutrients that support our health in various ways, including boosting our immune system and providing digestive support.

 This is why we’ve developed a special tracking system you can find on the packaging of all Manukora honey products.
 All you have to do is scan the QR code on your product, and you’ll be taken to a web page with every bit of information available about your specific jar of honey.

-You can trace your honey back to the exact hive it was harvested from, all the tests it went through (with results to prove it), and you can even meet the beekeeper that handled your honey with care.
+You can trace your honey back to the exact hive it was harvested from, all the tests it went through (with results to prove it), and you can even meet the beekeeper who handled your honey with care.